Hippocampus anatomy: Fimbria-fornix pathway

-At the circuit level, the alveus contains axonal fibers from the DG and from Pyramidal neurons of CA3, CA2, CA1 and subiculum (CA1 ▶ subiculum and CA1 ▶ entorhinal projections) that collect in the temporal hippocampus to form the fimbria/fornix, one of the major outputs of the hippocampus.
+At the circuit level, the alveus contains axonal fibers from the DG and from pyramidal neurons of CA3, CA2, CA1 and the subiculum (CA1 ▶ subiculum and CA1 ▶ entorhinal projections) that collect in the temporal hippocampus to form the fimbria/fornix, one of the major outputs of the hippocampus.
 In the rat, some medial and lateral entorhinal axons (entorhinal ▶ CA1 projection) pass through alveus towards the CA1 stratum lacunosum moleculare without making a significant number of en passant boutons on other CA1 layers (Temporoammonic alvear pathway).
 Contralateral entorhinal ▶ CA1 projections almost exclusively pass through alveus.
 The more septal the more ipsilateral entorhinal-CA1 projections that take alvear pathway (instead of perforant path).
 Although subiculum sends axonal projections to alveus, subiculum ▶ CA1 projection passes through strata oriens and moleculare of subiculum and CA1.
-Cholinergic and GABAergic projections from MS-DBB to CA1 also pass through Fimbria.
-Fimbria stimulation leads to cholinergic excitation of CA1 O-LMR cells.
+Cholinergic and GABAergic projections from MS-DBB to CA1 also pass through the fimbria.
+Fimbria stimulation leads to cholinergic excitation of CA1 oriens-lacunosum-moleculare (OLM) cells.

-It is also known that extracellular stimulation of fimbria stimulates CA3 Pyramidal cells antidromically and orthodromically, but it has no impact on dentate granule cells.
-Each CA1 Pyramidal cell also sends an axonal branch to fimbria.
+It is also known that extracellular stimulation of fimbria stimulates CA3 pyramidal cells antidromically and orthodromically, but it has no impact on dentate granule cells.
+Each CA1 pyramidal cell also sends an axonal branch to fimbria.